 - Tighten until the fuel filler cap clicks.
-Failure to tighten the fuel filler cap properly may cause the ENGINE function indicator lamp (MIL) to illuminate.
-If the ENGINE lamp illuminates because the fuel filler cap is loose or missing, tighten or install the cap and continue drive vehicle.
-The ENGINE lamp should turn off after a few driving trips.
-If the ENGINE does not turn off after a few driving trips, have the vehicle inspected by a NISSAN dealer. - For additional information, see the "Malfunction indicator lamp (MIL)" in the "Instruments and Controls" section earlier in this manual.
+Failure to tighten the fuel filler cap properly may cause the ENGINE malfunction indicator lamp (MIL) to illuminate.
+If the ENGINE lamp illuminates because the fuel filler cap is loose or missing, tighten or install the cap and drive the vehicle. continue to The ENGINE lamp should turn off after a few driving trips.
+If the ENGINE lamp does not turn off after a few driving trips, have the vehicle inspected by a NISSAN dealer. - For additional information, see the "Malfunction indicator lamp (MIL)" in the "Instruments and Controls" section earlier in this manual.